nahidn4p/IDM-LINUX-KALI-DEBIAN/README.md

 # IDM-LINUX-KALI-DEBIAN
 This projects intends to show how u can integrate install IDM in Kali linux or any Debian Distro by using wine.

-# KALI LINUX / DEBIAN IDM Installation and Browser Integration
+# KALI LINUX / Ubuntu / DEBIAN IDM Installation and Browser Integration

 ## Step 1: Update Your System